What is OpenStatus?

 3. Run in parallel

 Run OnlineOrNot alongside your current tool for 1-2 weeks.
-Compare alert quality, response times, and overall experience.
+Compare alert quality and response times.

 4. Migrate fully

-Cancel your old monitoring subscription.
-You'll likely save money while getting faster, more reliable monitoring.
+Turn off your previous monitoring.
+You'll likely save money while getting faster, more reliable alerts.

 Need to pitch OnlineOrNot to your bosses?